KALMUS-Color-Toolkit/KALMUS/notebooks/USAGE_COMMAND_LINE_UI.md

 $ kalmus-generator -p notebook_example_data/i_robot_video.mp4 --frame_type Whole_frame --color_metric Average --skip 10 --step 1 --total_frames 100 --barcode_type Color
 ```

-A JSON file with filename: **saved_Color_barcode_Whole_frame_Average.json** should be generated in this folder after the
-command's execution finished.
+A JSON file with filename: **saved_Color_barcode_Whole_frame_Average.json** should be generated in this folder after the command's execution is finished.

 (2) Generate a **Brightness** Barcode using **High_contrast_region** with **Median** color from the *i_robot_video.mp4* in [notebook_example_data](notebook_example_data).
 **Not skipping** any frames, **sampled** every 2 frames, and **include all frames till the end**. **Save frames** every